-CRe's primary business purpose is to supply capacity, via reinsurance, to the Syndicates operated by the Canopius Group (via its corporate member vehicle).
-As a result, the vast majority of CRe's income and exposure in 2021 came from Syndicate 4444.
-In 2022, CRe continued with this quota share, in addition to underwriting a small portfolio of unrelated Property Treaty business as well as a Casualty retrocession portfolio.
-CRe is also currently exploring the potential to underwrite direct financial and professional lines business.
+The majority of CRe's business is to supply capacity, via reinsurance, to Syndicate 4444 operated by the Canopius Group (via its corporate member vehicle Canopius Corporate Capital Limited "CCCL").
+As a result, the majority of CRe's income and exposure in 2022 came from its quota share with CCCL.
+In 2022, CRe started to expand its unrelated business portfolio by underwriting a casualty quota share and starting its Management and Professional Lines line of business.
+In 2023, CRe is continuing to grow its unrelated business, expanding into Marine and Specialty Lines on a pro rata and/or retro basis.